Ashley’s Pride & his story of going beyond

 “It was a very positive experience.
 Everyone made a big effort to make sure I was comfortable.
 There was no pressure.
 I could dress the way I liked and say what I wanted.
 Nothing was scripted, and that was important.
-I didn’t even know what it would look like or what would be included until afterwards.”
+I didn’t even know what it would look like or what would be included until afterward.”

 Apart from reaching people in the LGBTQIA+ community, Ashley’s participation has also received a lot of internal attention, opening doors to new conversations.

-“This is a long battle, it is not over this year or next or any time soon.
-And for me the opportunity to be part of something positive was important.
+“This is a long battle; it is not over this year or next or any time soon.
+And, for me, the opportunity to be part of something positive was important.
 If I was asked to do it again, I would.
 Pride is an ongoing thing.
 I’m very happy to be part of it.
 It makes me proud.
 It is a fight, and it goes on, and I am part of it.
 It’s a good feeling.”